oktadev/okta-blog/_source/_posts/2018-11-13-create-and-verify-jwts-with-node.md

 by: contractor
 communities: [javascript]
 description: "This article explains how to create and verify JWTs in Node apps."
-tags: [jwt, token auth, token authentication, node]
+tags: [jwt, token-auth, token-authentication, node]
 tweets:
 - "JWTs + @Nodejs = 🎂"
 - "Tutorial - Create and Verify JSON Web Tokens with @Nodejs"